Prague Attractions

 Jewish Quarter Prague map

-As a tourist, it is always sensible to carry a map around with you.
+As a tourist, carrying a map around with you is always sensible.

 A map of the Jewish Quarter Prague will not only help you explore the tourist destination better, but it will also help you save time.